AlabasterRig/FallGuySurvival/README.md

 - Interaction Raytrace is triggered from the beginning, instead of getting close to the object.
 - Actor Transform not being saved correctly.
 - Harvestable Tree code not working, so implemented using Blueprints, which is correctly destroying the MainTree mesh but not spawning the StumpTree mesh.
 - Harvest State of Trees are not saved properly.
+(It was actually not being loaded properly).

 ## Current Bugs
 - If Hunger reduces to 0, then thirst will stop reducing.
-- Harvest State of Trees are not saved properly.

 ## Fixed Bugs
 - Stamina does not reduce even after reaching 0 while holding Left Shift.